 You finalize your request by providing your mobile phone number.
 You’ll soon receive a text message with a link to your mobile loan page.
 You’ll also receive loan-related text alerts.
 If the CashUSA platform connects you to an online lender, you will receive an official loan offer.

-Note that every potential offer will have a unique interest rate, monthly payment, and loan repayment term requirement.
-Each loan may also contain a differing origination fee or another setup charge.
+Note that every potential offer will have a unique interest rate, payment amount, and repayment term.
+Each loan offer may also contain a differing origination fee or another setup charge.
 Study each offer carefully before choosing the best one for you.

-At this stage, all short term loan offers are tentative.
-You’ll still have to undergo a full credit check to give the loan company of your choice access to your credit report.
-As long as there’s nothing substantial on your credit report that differs from the information gathered during your soft credit pull, you’ll get your bad credit loan.
+At this stage, all loan offers are tentative.
+You’ll still have to undergo a full credit check to give the lender access to your credit report.
+As long as there’s nothing substantial in your credit history that differs from the information gathered during your soft credit pull, you’ll get your bad credit loan.

-To qualify, you must be at least 18 years old and a U.S. citizen or permanent resident with proof of at least $1,000 in monthly after-tax income.
-You must also have a checking account in your name and provide work and home phone numbers, as well as a valid email address.
+To qualify, you must be at least 18 years old and a US citizen or permanent resident with proof of at least $1,000 in monthly after-tax income.
+You must also have a bank account in your name and provide work and home phone numbers, as well as a valid email address.

 Mixed Reviews Paint a Confusing Picture

 Although CashUSA.com has its fair share of negative ratings and reviews across the internet, few reviewers were upset about the network’s service.
-Almost everyone who provided a review had received the loan that he or she needed at an agreeable loan term.
+Almost everyone who provided a review had received the loan they needed with an agreeable loan term.

 The complaints came after the loan was completed — when other lenders and financial service providers contacted the borrower after acquiring their contact information from the network.
 This is part of the terms of service that each borrower agrees to and is highlighted in bold at the top of the network’s website: